EricaLinaG/Emacsn/README.md

 There is a `generic-update.el` that can be used to do updates on configurations without special functionality for that.
 It is a simplification of the __update.el__ from Ericas emacs.
-It does a `git pull origin HEAD`, updates all packages and then exits.
+It updates all selected packages and then exits.

-These configurations usually do not have an install function either so on install we just run them like so.
+These configurations usually do not have an install function either so on install we just run them.
 They download and install all their packages.
 We can check for errors, then `C-x C-c` so that the `make` can continue.